ciriuspet_logo Cirius Petpedia

 Cats are often assumed to be independent and unbothered by owner absence.
 This is inaccurate for many cats, particularly those bonded to a single owner or raised without adequate socialization.
 Signs of feline separation anxiety—excessive vocalization, inappropriate elimination, over-grooming when the owner is absent—are genuinely underdiagnosed.

-For a deeper look at how separation anxiety presents and can be managed across species, the dog separation anxiety guide covers the behavioral science that applies to cats as well.
+For a structured approach to diagnosing and treating separation anxiety in cats specifically—including a self-assessment checklist and a week-by-week desensitization protocol—see the guide to cat separation anxiety symptoms and treatment.
+For a deeper look at how separation anxiety presents across species, the dog separation anxiety guide covers the behavioral science that applies to cats as well.

 7 Ways to Relieve Your Cat’s Stress at Home